Luke-B-Jones/NAP/README.txt

-NAP - Made by Luke Jones (PhD student, University of Bath) with help from Morgan Cockrill (optimisation and script debugging) and James Swift (R scripts development)
+NAP - Nanopore sequencing derived Amplicon Pipeline
+By Luke B.Jones

 How to setup:
 # GO TO YOUR TOOLS DIRECTORY